husnain-ce/husnain-ce/README.md

 ### Professional Experience

-- **Former CTO** at **Attack Insights** - Led technical strategy and development for ASM (Attack Surface Management) product
+- **Former CTO** at **Attack Insights** - Architected and led technical strategy for ASM (Attack Surface Management) product development
-- **Product Lead** at **Surfaceer** - Directed product development and strategy for ASM (Attack Surface Management) solutions
+- **Product Lead** at **Surfaceer** - Directed product vision and execution for enterprise ASM (Attack Surface Management) solutions
-- **Founder** of **AQSEC** - Established and built a cybersecurity-focused organization from the ground up
+- **Founder** of **AQSEC** - Established and scaled a cybersecurity organization focused on innovative security methodologies

-### Expertise & Skills

-- **Passionate Security Researcher** and **Self-Driven Leader** with extensive expertise in cybersecurity, penetration testing, and vulnerability assessment
-- **Team Lead** managing cross-functional teams for Cyber Security and Software Development projects, fostering collaboration and driving innovation
-- **Python Lead Developer** specializing in security-focused applications, automation tools, and secure coding practices
-- **IAM Analyst** with deep understanding of identity and access management, authentication protocols, and security policies
-- **Security Enthusiast** with hands-on experience in threat analysis, incident response, and security architecture design
-- **Agile Practitioner** experienced in Scrum methodologies, sprint planning, and delivering high-quality software solutions
-- **Continuous Learner** always exploring new technologies, security frameworks, and best practices in the cybersecurity domain
-- **Problem Solver** with a strategic mindset, adept at identifying security vulnerabilities and implementing robust solutions
-- **Innovation Driver** passionate about developing cutting-edge security tools and contributing to open-source security projects
-- **Collaborative Professional** experienced in working with global teams and managing distributed development workflows
-- **Analytical Thinker** skilled in risk assessment, security auditing, and compliance management
-- Currently open for **Cyber Security Job Roles, Services & Projects** - Let's connect and discuss how I can contribute to your security initiatives!
+### Professional Profile

+I specialize in cybersecurity with a focus on grey hat security research and ethical hacking.
+As a self-driven security researcher, I continuously immerse myself in advanced cybersecurity research, staying ahead of emerging threats and evolving attack vectors.
+My approach combines adaptive strategic thinking with a deep understanding that every security challenge presents an opportunity to fortify digital defenses.

+Currently leading a high-performing team of 15-25 security professionals, I orchestrate collaborative efforts to develop innovative methodologies that enhance internet security.
+My research encompasses cognitive security, with particular emphasis on command & control mechanisms and human-centric security approaches.
+As an abstract thinker, I work across multiple entrepreneurial dimensions to innovate novel security methodologies specifically within the cybersecurity domain.

+My intellectual curiosity extends to post-digital era security paradigms and technological singularity, where I critically analyze contemporary security challenges and their implications for future digital ecosystems.
+Beyond organizational leadership, I maintain an active commitment to continuous learning, ensuring I remain at the forefront of cybersecurity evolution.

+In my leadership capacity, I champion diversity, equity, and inclusion (DE&I) while guiding teams toward innovative security solutions.
+My dedication to active learning drives continuous expansion of knowledge and technical capabilities, fostering an environment where collaborative learning and knowledge sharing are fundamental to our mission of creating a safer digital landscape.

+**Open to:** Cyber Security roles, consulting engagements, research collaborations, and strategic security initiatives.
+Let's connect to share insights and contribute to advancing digital safety.

 ---